austinscreations/OTA_async_AP/README.md

 # OTA_async_AP
 Async server with OTA and AP setup built in.

+2021-07-17 ap_mode_test4 - the creation of ap mode for the overal OTA code. has main functions other than a confguration page working.

 2021-05-28 reboot reason has been fixed both in teh footer and on the management printout data section.

 2021-05-27 still working On AP mode, adding more device information to the management page.